 California Beaches – Where to Go

 • With around 840 miles of Pacific coastline, California boasts some of the best beaches in the world, swathes of gold and white sand famed for their sunsets, marine life and sunny skies – as well as a vibrant surf and beach culture.
-We’ve narrowed down our list of favorites beaches to 30, ranging from the lively city beaches of San Diego and LA to the wilderness strands protected by National Parks.
-Most of our choices fall south of San Francisco – though the coast is gorgeous north of here, the water is usually far too rough and cold for swimming
+We’ve narrowed down our list of favorites beaches to 30, ranging from the lively city beaches of San Diego and Los Angeles to the wilderness strands protected by National Parks.
+Most of our choices fall south of San Francisco – though the coast of Northern California is gorgeous, the water is usually far too rough and cold for swimming

 • When to Visit Californian beaches: Californian beaches are at their best from late May to early October when there’s great weather and the seawater is a little warmer for swimming – in Southern California at least.
 North of San Francisco swimming in the Pacific is for the hardy only with the exception of Hearts Desire Beach in Point Reyes.

 • The best “off-the-beaten path” beaches in California are Panther Beach, McClures Beach, Sand Dollar Beach, and San Gregorio State Beach.
-The best city beaches are at Carmel, Santa Monica, and Coronado.
+The best city beaches are in Carmel, Santa Monica, and Coronado.

 • The best beaches for surfing are Mavericks in Half Moon Bay, Huntington Beach, Steamer Lane in Santa Cruz, Asilomar State Beach, Newport Beach, and San Onofre State Beach (Trestles Beach).